aratare-jp/epsilon-clj/docs/about.md

 }
 ```

 This model provides that additional piece of information we are looking for.
-Thus, when you run code generation on
+Thus, when you run codebase generation on
 these two pieces, you will have

 ```
 Hello, Bob!
 ```

-Almost all code generators work like this.
-But, here therein lies the problem with conventional code generator.
+Almost all generators work like this.
+But, here therein lies the problem with conventional generation.

 ## Where it falls short

-Conventional code generation works in top-down fashion: Information flows from models to templates.
+Conventional generation works in top-down fashion: Information flows from models to templates.
 As you can see
-from the example above, once you've reached the final stage (i.e. `Hello, Bob!`), information cannot flow back to
+from the example above, once you've reached the final stage (i.e. `Hello, Bob!`), and this is what we want.
-the previous stages.

-This is what we want!

-Having one-way information flow means that you don't have inconsistent information in various places.
-All
-information flows from one place: the top, which is the single source of truth.

 However, there will be times when you need to be able to place custom code.
 But, this introduces a challenge:
 _Where_ do you place this custom code?

-An obvious answer to the question above is **templates**, but that means it will affect all other generated files,
+An obvious answer is the **templates**, but that means it will affect all other generated files, and that may not be
-and that may not be what you want.
+what you want.

 Another answer is the **generated files**, but this means it will be overwritten the next time you regenerate.

 Some may say that we can put them inside custom templates, which are imported whenever we need them.
-This is a good
-way to solve this, but it also means you're littering your templates with not only shared templates, but also custom
-templates.
-Once your templates reach maturity, maintenance will be much harder.
+This approach will
+still affect other generated files, unless you have conditional import, which is something Eclipse Epsilon itself
+does not support.

 So, then, how do we solve this problem?
 The answer is: **protected regions**.

 ## The return of the templates

-Protected regions are special "slots" inside your templates that effectively tell the code generator "I want this
+Protected regions are special "slots" inside your templates that effectively tell the codebase generator "I want this
 region right here preserved".

 This means that anything you write inside these "slots" will not be overwritten no matter how many times you
 regenerate.

-Why would you want something like this?
-The answer is when you don't have access to the templates themselves.

-Imagine you use these templates to generate a small project, may be a small HTML static website, and give it to your
+Imagine you use these templates to generate a small project, may be a small HTML static website, for your friend.
+One
-friend to use.
-One day, your friend tells you she wants to change the logo.
-Since she doesn't have your templates,
+day, she wants to change the logo.
+Since she doesn't have your templates, anything she changes will be gone the next
-anything she changes will be gone the next time either of you regenerates.
-You want to keep the templates, but you
-also want to allow her to change the logo.
-And thus, you put the logo inside a protected region.
-This means that
+time either of you regenerates.
+You want to keep the templates, but you also want to allow her to change the logo.
-any changes she makes to the logo will be guaranteed to stay there.
+The solution: putting the logo inside a protected region.
+This means that any changes she makes to the logo will be
+guaranteed to stay there no matter how many times either of you regenerates the project.

-In a nutshell, it ensures freedom to customise while keeping uniform changes throughout the entire codebase.
+In a nutshell, it ensures freedom to customise while still giving you the benefits of a codebase generator.

-## Model-Driven Software Development

-As stated before, MDSD can be described as the combination between conventional code generation and protected
-regions, and more.

-MDSD puts emphasis on models with inheritance and meta-inheritance.
-This means you can make models that generate
-other models, which in turn are used to generate code via templates.
-There is no limit on how far up you can go, so
-theoretically you can have a fairly complex model inheritance tree.
-In reality, however, usually just 2 or 3 levels
-are enough to describe an entire domain of problems you're working on.

-Here I won't go too deep into MDSD since it is quite complex and may not contribute much to the value `epsilon-clj`
-brings.
-If you're interested, feel free to have a read [here](https://en.wikipedia.org/wiki/Model-driven_engineering).

 ## Why this library

-[Eclipse Epsilon](https://www.eclipse.org/epsilon/) is good and modern, but it also contains lots of problems that
+[Eclipse Epsilon](https://www.eclipse.org/epsilon/) is good and modern, but it also contains lots of problems when
-are results of either oversight or by design.
-For example:
+you start using it a bit more extensively:

 - APIs feel outdated and neglected.
 - No javadoc and documentation for lots of things.